Imagen dinámica

 Ready to perfect the art of composition?
 Discover more here and learn to create backgrounds that masterfully guide the viewer’s gaze.

-Elements closer to the horizon (higher up) are visualized as more distant, and as their base is lower, they appear closer to the viewer.
+Elements closer to the horizon (higher up) are perceived as more distant, and as their base is lower, they appear closer to the viewer.

 Mastering placement in the plane will allow you to create backgrounds with surprising depth, taking your illustrations to a new level of realism and visual appeal.